 Casualties reported after Army helicopters crash in Kentucky

-LOUISVILLE, Ky.
-(AP) — Two Army helicopters crashed Wednesday night in southwestern Kentucky during a routine training mission, causing “several” casualties, military officials said.
+FORT CAMPBELL, Ky.
+(AP) — Two Army helicopters crashed in southwestern Kentucky during a routine training mission, causing several casualties, military officials said.

-The 101st Airborne confirmed the crash, saying on Twitter it resulted in “several casualties” but did not specify whether those were injuries or deaths.
+The 101st Airborne confirmed the crash about 30 miles (48 kilometers) northwest of Fort Campbell, saying on Twitter it resulted in “several casualties” but did not specify whether those were injuries or deaths.

 “Right now our focus is on the Soldiers and their families who were involved,” it added.

-Kentucky Governor Andy Beshear had said earlier that fatalities were expected, adding that police and emergency officials were responding.
+Kentucky Gov. Andy Beshear had said earlier that fatalities were expected, adding that police and emergency officials were responding.

 The crash is under investigation.